maysummer-25/Form-Creation-Validation/README.md

-# 🚀 Form-Creation-Validation
+# 🚀 Form Creation, Validation, and API Data Fetching

+This project includes a set of beginner-friendly web development tasks that demonstrate form creation, client-side validation, and fetching data from an external API using JavaScript.

+---

+## 📁 Project Structure

+Form-Creation-Validation/
+├── index.html # Simple Quiz Form
+├── styles.css # Styles for the Quiz Form
+├── script.js # Form validation and scoring logic
+├── fetch-data.html # HTML structure for API fetching
+├── fetch-data.css # Styling for user list display
+├── fetch-data.js # JS logic to fetch and display user data └── README.md # Project documentation

+---

+## 1. Form Creation and Validation

 This project is a user registration form that implements **client-side validation** using HTML, CSS, and JavaScript.
 Users must enter a valid username, email, and password to register successfully.
 Feedback is shown dynamically based on the validity of the inputs.

----

-## 📁 Project Structure

-Form-Creation-Validation/
-│
-├── index.html # HTML structure for the form
-├── style.css # CSS styling for the layout
-├── script.js # JavaScript logic for validation
-└── README.md # Project documentation (this file)

 ---